 - No phone in the bedroom (not even for charging)

 - No phone during social situations (especially at dinner)

-I know it sounds like a very strict set of rules, but it needs to be.
-If the apps are on your phone you will use them.
+I know it sounds like a stringent set of rules, but it needs to be.
+If the apps are on your phone, you will use them.
 The best way to avoid temptation is to not have them installed.

-Just to be clear, I’m not anti-iPhone.
-The iPhone is an incredible device.
+Just to be clear, I'm not anti-iPhone.
+On the contrary, the iPhone is an incredible device.
 I just think I fell into the trap of mindlessly checking social networks to fill every spare moment.
-It's been an interesting six months and I've learnt a lot about myself and those around me.
+It's been an interesting six months, and I've learnt a lot about myself and those around me.

 If this article has inspired you, I'd recommend reading The Art of Stillness: Adventures in Going Nowhere by Pico Iyer.